ESTRO 2022 LATE-BREAKING ABSTRACT SUBMISSION DEADLINE: 19 January 2022 (23.59 HRS CET)

-The late-breaking abstract submission for ESTRO 2021 opened on 19 April 2021.
-The submission deadline is 5 May 2021 (23.59 HRS CET).
+The late-breaking abstract submission for ESTRO 2022 opens in early January.
+The submission deadline is 19 January 2022 (23.59 HRS CET).
 Abstracts must be submitted online on the ESTRO website at www.estro.org.

 We highly recommend completing your submission early, otherwise authors may experience technical delays due to server overload.

-For questions regarding the online submission process, please e-mail firstname.lastname@example.org.
+For questions regarding the online submission process, please e-mail us at firstname.lastname@example.org.

-- The abstract must present timely findings which were not available at the time of the deadline (8 March 2021).
+The abstract must present timely findings which were not available at the time of the regular abstract submission deadline (27 October 2021).
 The late-breaking abstract deadline is not intended to be a second deadline for abstract submissions

 Further advice for submitters:

-- Title: abstract titles should be brief and reflect the content of the abstract.
+Title: abstract titles should be brief and reflect the content of the abstract.
 The title (maximum 100 characters) is important since it focuses attention (it is the “showcase” for the presentation).
 Do not use capital letters in the title except for words that are always capitalised and do not use non-standard abbreviations.
+Prospective clinical trials should be identified as such in the title of the abstract (include The National Clinical Trial number when applicable)

-- Table and image: with their submission, authors may include maximum 2 uploads (tables or images) in JPG or PNG formats.
+Table and image: with their submission, authors may include a maximum of 2 uploads (tables or images) in JPG or PNG formats.
 These uploads are not included in the number of allotted characters.
 The maximum pixel size of an image is 600(w) x 800 (h).

 ABSTRACT SELECTION PROCESS